stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## State of the art

 The library is very young, but it _should_ already be useful.
 Use at own risk.
+I've managed to get it up and running with an Angular 6 project.
+When I tried to use it with an Angular 5 project, it failed because the Angular CLI seems to use different paths.
+This is still suject to investigation.

 The library has been developed with Angular 6, so probably npm will complain if you're using an older version of Angular.
 In theory, ngx-extended-pdf-viewer should be compatible with